rickellis/Arch-Linux-Install-Guide/README.md

 ---

 ## Change to your root directory
-In order to configure our new system we need to change root:
+Since we're still booted on the USB drive, in order to configure our new system we need to change root:

 	arch-chroot /mnt